nolan-h-hamilton/Consenrich/docs/source/examples.rst

       \textsf{Consenrich attributes more uncertainty to the data } \rightarrow \textsf{ propagated predictions favored in estimation}

-    - This induces *more* smoothing (signal/variance propogation across genomic positions) to compensate for uncertainty in the data.
+    - In other words, *restrict reliance on data to accommodate confidence in the a priori model of signal/variance propagation across positions*

 .. code-block:: yaml